bencoveney/TSFluff/README.md

 ## Current Rules

-- **No "E"s in identifiers:** `no-es-in-identifiers`
+- **No vowels in identifiers:** `no-vowels-in-identifiers`

-  This letter is relied upon by lazy developers who refuse to be more inventive in their programming.
+  These letters are relied upon by lazy developers who refuse to be more inventive with their programming terminology.
 It is time this practice was stamped out for good.

+  This rule comes with 3 different modes which can be toggled between depending on your programming ability:

+  - **easy:** Disallows e
+  - **medium (default):** Disallows a, e, i, o, u
+  - **hard:** Disallows a, e, i, o, u, y

 - **No strict equality checks:** `no-triple-equals`